mgmacleod/Modeling-Self-Reference/llm-facing-documentation/project-timeline.md

 **Next Steps**:
 - Test bootstrap path with actual new session (verify Tier 1 sufficient)
 - Begin Wikipedia extraction implementation with new documentation patterns
-- Consider: Are theory documents in theories-proofs-conjectures/ also Tier 1?
-(May need review)

 ---